 Is Taiwan competitive?
 With the globalization of markets, the increased mobility of corporate assets, and the need for productive human resources, this question has become all the more complex to answer.
 The financial indicators section was prepared to tackle this question by focusing on certain fundamentals: financial performance and labor productivity.
-Rather than focus on the economy as a whole, the analysis presented here considers only one sector: laboratory analytical instruments.
+Rather than focus on the economy as a whole, the analysis presented here considers only one sector: measuring and testing instruments for electricity and electrical signals.

 We are essentially interested in the degree to which firms operating in Taiwan have fundamentally different financial structures and performance compared to firms located elsewhere.
 With respect to this view of competitiveness, if one were to invest or operate in Taiwan, how would the firm's asset structure likely vary compared to a firm operating in some other country in Asia or average location in the world?
 In Taiwan, do firms typically hold more cash and other short term assets, or do they concentrate their assets in physical plant and equipment?
 On the liability side, do firms operating in Taiwan have a higher percent of payables compared to other firms operating in Asia, or do they hold a higher concentration of long term debt?
 The structure of the income statement is also telling.
 Do firms operating in Taiwan have relatively higher costs of goods sold, operating costs, or income taxes compared to firms located elsewhere in the region or the world in general?
 Are returns on equity higher in Taiwan?
 Are profit margins greater?
 Are inventories held longer?
 The financial indicators section was designed to answer these and similar questions that naturally affect one's decision to invest or operate in Taiwan.
-Again, we are particularly interested in laboratory analytical instruments, and not the economy as a whole.
+Again, we are particularly interested in measuring and testing instruments for electricity and electrical signals, and not the economy as a whole.

 In many instances, people make all the difference.
 In addition to financial competitiveness, we consider the extent to which labor deployment and productivity in Taiwan differs from regional and global benchmarks.
 In this case, we are interested in the amount of labor required to operate a typical business in Taiwan and the likely returns on this human investment.
-What is the typical ratio of short-term and long-term assets to employee (employed in laboratory analytical instruments operations)?
+What is the typical ratio of short-term and long-term assets to employee (employed in measuring and testing instruments for electricity and electrical signals operations)?
 What are typical capital-labor ratios?
 How different are these ratios to those in Asia in general and the world as a whole?
 What are the average sales and net profits per employee in Taiwan compared to regional benchmarks?

-The goal of this section is to assist managers in gauging the competitive performance of Taiwan at the global level for laboratory analytical instruments.
+The goal of this section is to assist managers in gauging the competitive performance of Taiwan at the global level for measuring and testing instruments for electricity and electrical signals.
 With the globalization of markets, greater foreign competition, and the reduction of entry barriers, it becomes all the more important to benchmark Taiwan against other countries on a worldwide basis.
 Doing so, however, is not an obvious task.

 This report generates international benchmarks and measures gaps that might be revealed from such an exercise.
 First, data is collected from companies across all regions of the world.
 For each of these firms, data are standardized into comparable categories (assets, liabilities, income and ratios), by country, region and on a worldwide basis.
 From there, we eliminate all currency effects by standardizing within each category.
-Global benchmarks are then compared to those estimated for laboratory analytical instruments in Taiwan.
+Global benchmarks are then compared to those estimated for measuring and testing instruments for electricity and electrical signals in Taiwan.